 Take the free BLS Pretest provided below in order to prepare you for our official BLS online exam.
-The practice exam consists of 10 multiple-choice questions that are derived from the BLS provider manual and adhere to the latest AHA and ECC guidelines.
+The practice exam consists of 10 multiple-choice questions that are derived from the BLS provider handbook and adhere to the latest AHA and ECC guidelines.
 Correct answers & explanations will be shown once the practice test is submitted.

 Twenty to thirty breaths per minute will result in hyperventilation which impedes return of spontaneous circulation.